 On the day of oral surgery, you may not be able to chew semi-solid or solid foods due to tenderness and swelling in your mouth, therefore the goal is to receive 48 to 64 oz.
 (6-8 cups) of liquids daily.

-Please avoid the following foods for the first week following surgery: spicy foods, foods that are difficult to chew (steak, poultry, deli meats), popcorn, pretzels, potato chips, crusty breads, bagels, cookies and alcoholic beverages.
+Please avoid the following foods for the first week following surgery: spicy foods, foods that are difficult to chew (steak, poultry, deli meats), popcorn, pretzels, potato chips, crusty bread, bagels, cookies, and alcoholic beverages.

-The key is to plan ahead and have liquid and soft foods available for after surgery.
+The key is to plan ahead and have liquid and soft foods available after surgery.